 - 7. "Claimant" means a person who claims benefits for an injury or occupational disease pursuant to the provisions of the Administrative Workers' Compensation Act; - 8.
 "Commission" means the Workers' Compensation Commission; - 9. a.
 "Compensable injury" means damage or harm to the physical structure of the body, or damage or harm to prosthetic appliances, including eyeglasses, contact lenses, or hearing aids, of which the major cause is either an accident, cumulative trauma or occupational disease arising out of the course and scope of employment.
-An "accident" means an event involving factors external to the employee that:
+An "accident" means an event involving factors external to the employee that: - (1) was unintended, unanticipated, unforeseen, unplanned and unexpected,

-1 (1)was unintended, unanticipated, unforeseen, 2 unplanned and unexpected, occurred at a specifically identifiable time and 3 (2) place, 5 (3) occurred by chance or from unknown causes, or 6 was independent of sickness, mental incapacity, (4)7 bodily infirmity or any other cause, and was not as the result of an intentional act.
-8 (5) 9 b.
-"Compensable injury" does not include: 10 injury to any active participant in assaults or (1)11 combats which, although they may occur in the 12 workplace, are the result of non-employment-1.3 related hostility or animus of one, both, or all 14 of the combatants and which assault or combat 15 amounts to a deviation from customary duties; 16 provided, however, injuries caused by horseplay 17 shall not be considered to be compensable 18 injuries, except for innocent victims, 19 injury incurred while engaging in or performing (2) 20 or as the result of engaging in or performing any 2.1 recreational or social activities for the 22 employee's personal pleasure, 23 injury which was inflicted on the employee at a (3)

-time when employment services were not being
+- (2) occurred at a specifically identifiable time and place, - (3) occurred by chance or from unknown causes, or - (4) was independent of sickness, mental incapacity, bodily infirmity or any other cause, and - (5) was not as the result of an intentional act. - b.
+"Compensable injury" does not include: - combats which, although they may occur in the workplace, are the result of non-employment-related hostility or animus of one, both, or all of the combatants and which assault or combat amounts to a deviation from customary duties; provided, however, injuries caused by horseplay shall not be considered to be compensable injuries, except for innocent victims, - (2) injury incurred while engaging in or performing or as the result of engaging in or performing any recreational or social activities for the employee's personal pleasure, - (3) injury which was inflicted on the employee at a time when employment services were not being performed or before the employee was hired or after the employment relationship was terminated,

-performed or before the employee was hired or after the employment relationship was terminated, injury if the accident was caused by the use of (4)alcohol, illegal drugs, or prescription drugs used in contravention of physician's orders. a biological specimen is collected within twentyfour (24) hours of the employee being injured or reporting an injury, or if at any time after the injury a biological specimen is collected by the Oklahoma Office of the Chief Medical Examiner if the injured employee does not survive for at least twenty-four (24) hours after the injury and the employee tests positive for intoxication, an illegal controlled substance, or a legal controlled substance used in contravention to a treating physician's orders, or refuses to undergo the drug and alcohol testing, there shall be a rebuttable presumption that the injury was caused by the use of alcohol, illegal drugs, or prescription drugs used in contravention of physician's orders.
-This presumption may only be overcome if the employee proves by clear and convincing evidence that his or her state of
+(4)injury if the accident was caused by the use of alcohol, illegal drugs, or prescription drugs used in contravention of physician's orders. a biological specimen is collected within twentyfour (24) hours of the employee being injured or reporting an injury, or if at any time after the injury a biological specimen is collected by the Oklahoma Office of the Chief Medical Examiner if the injured employee does not survive for at least twenty-four (24) hours after the injury and the employee tests positive for intoxication, an illegal controlled substance, or a legal controlled substance used in contravention to a treating physician's orders, or refuses to undergo the drug and alcohol testing, there shall be a rebuttable presumption that the injury was caused by the use of alcohol, illegal drugs, or prescription drugs used in contravention of physician's orders.
+This presumption may only be overcome if the employee proves by clear and convincing evidence that his or her state of intoxication had no causal relationship to the injury,

-1 intoxication had no causal relationship to the 2 injury, 3 (5) any strain, degeneration, damage or harm to, or 4 disease or condition of, the eye or 5 musculoskeletal structure or other body part 6 resulting from the natural results of aging, 7 osteoarthritis, arthritis, or degenerative 8 process including, but not limited to, 9 degenerative joint disease, degenerative disc 10 disease, degenerative 11 spondylosis/spondylolisthesis and spinal 12 stenosis, or 13 (6) any preexisting condition except when the 14 treating physician clearly confirms an 15 identifiable and significant aggravation incurred 16 in the course and scope of employment $\underline{}{\underline{}}$ 17 (7) any injury resulting from an idiopathic injury or 18 condition, or 19 (8) any injury resulting from an intentional act.
-20 С. Wher e compensation is payable for an injury resulting 21 from cumulative trauma, the last employer in whose 22 empl oyment the employee was last injuriously exposed 23 to t he trauma during a period of at least ninety (90)
+- (5) any strain, degeneration, damage or harm to, or disease or condition of, the eye or musculoskeletal structure or other body part resulting from the natural results of aging, osteoarthritis, arthritis, or degenerative process including, but not limited to, degenerative joint disease, degenerative disc disease, degenerative spondylosis/spondylolisthesis and spinal stenosis, ex - (6) any preexisting condition except when the treating physician clearly confirms an identifiable and significant aggravation incurred in the course and scope of employment, - (7) any injury resulting from an idiopathic injury or condition, or - c.
+Where compensation is payable for an injury resulting from cumulative trauma, the last employer in whose employment the employee was last injuriously exposed to or more, and the insurance carrier, if any, on the risk the trauma during a period of at least ninety (90) days when the employee was last so exposed under such employer, shall alone be liable therefor, without